- Survival adventure RPG with tactical turn-based battles

 Picture: tactical combat map

-Urtuk has suffered a mortal disease, a mutation in the Sanatorium.
-With every day, his health condition worsenes..
+Urtuk has suffered a mutation, a mortal disease, in the Sanitarium.
+With every day, his health condition worsens..
 Now he searches for a cure in the world.
 It's only matter of time, when his mutation evolves to a level, when he finally dies.

 Picture: Urtuk's portait concepts